The Social Logistics Challenge

 Background

-Solutions are invited that address a range of social logistics issues, including food supply and distribution, crisis response and disaster relief, healthcare and medical supply chain, transportation and mobility, and more.
+Solutions are invited to address a range of social logistics issues, including food supply and distribution, crisis response and disaster relief, healthcare and medical supply chain, transportation and mobility, and more.
 Submissions are encouraged to draw from diverse fields including conventional supply chain knowledge, humanitarian logistics, communication, programming, and technology.

 This is a team-based virtual contest and GBSN encourages the forming of teams that promote interdisciplinary and multi-university cooperation.